SilverNestChest Logo

 Client Relations Director

-Originating in business consulting, Jordan later realized that thriving partnerships hinge on thoughtful gestures that many companies overlook.
-Jordan specializes in timing, cultural nuances, and the fine craft of building business relationships through meaningful gifts.
+Entered the field from business consulting before realizing that successful partnerships hinge on thoughtful gestures that many companies overlook.
+Jordan specializes in timing, cultural nuances, and the finesse of building business relationships through meaningful gifts.

 Business Strategy Cultural Sensitivity Partnership Development